1j01/wavey/README.md

 Internationalization with translations and LTR UI.
-[RTLCSS](https://github.com/MohammadYounes/rtlcss) can help with UI mirroring, but I'll have to update the code for tracks.
+[RTLCSS](https://github.com/MohammadYounes/rtlcss) can help with UI mirroring, but I'd have to update the code for tracks.
+I don't know how much mirroring would be appreciated, but I think it would be kinda fun.

 ### TODO

-* Recording
 * Effects
 * Scrolling and zooming